defi-wonderland/hai-core/docs/src/detailed/proxies/actions/rewarded_actions.md

 - `startDebtAuction`: Starts a debt auction.
 - `startSurplusAction`: Starts a surplus auction.
 - `popDebtFromQueue`: Pops a debt block from the Accounting Engine's queue.
-- `transferExtraSurplus`: Transfers surplus (instead of auctioning it).
 - `liquidateSAFE`: Liquidates a SAFE.
 - `updateCollateralPrice`: Fether the latest price for a collateral type to update the system.
 - `updateRedemptionRate`: Triggers the redemption rate to be updated.